 Casablanca is an important gateway to Morocco for other cities.
 Casablanca is a thriving business centre with a large and relatively wealthy population living and working in high rise developments.
 There is still an old medina though and the Hassan II Mosque is an incredible building, comparable to Mecca in size, and at night the minaret's laser beam lights the way to the home of Islam.
 A perfect overnight stop on arrival as most international flights come in here or as a last night to sample the romance (these days, I'm afraid it's very much an atmosphere only) of a fictional bygone era.

 The Sultan Sidi Mohammed ben Abdallah decided, in the middle of the 18th century, to rebuild ancient Anfa (the hill), a small Berber 7th century town, from its ruins.
 The ancient medina, still partially enclosed by ramparts, became the first district of Casablanca.
-You will find an atmosphere of traditions and a thousand small crafts and trades in the maze of alleys and workshops.
-The other facet of the town appeared during the first half of the 20th century.
-Casablanca became the showcase of Art Deco architecture.
+You'll find an atmosphere of traditions and a thousand small crafts and trades in the maze of alleys and workshops.
+The other facet of the town appeared during the first half of the 20th century when Casablanca became a showcase of Art Deco architecture.
 The Habous area, situated 3km away from the city centre, is unique in Morocco: a new medina entirely designed according to the traditional model.
 Initially, it was intended for the rural population coming to work in Casablanca but it shows the city's population's capacity to adapt perfectly to the constraints of the modern world.

 The great Hassan II mosque was inaugurated on 30th August, 1993.
 The prayer hall can fit in a congregation of 25,000 and its esplanade 80,000.
 The prayer hall can become a open patio in 3 minutes thanks to its retractable roof.
 Its 200m high minaret makes it the highest religious building in the world.
 This architectural gem is open to non-Muslims outside prayer time.